-Next you’ll want to install cement board sheets or another type of vapor barrier underlayment.
-Using a notched trowel, spread thinset mortar directly on a plywood subfloor, and then fasten cement board sheets with 1.25-inch screws.
+Next you’ll want to install anti-fracture membrane or another type of vapor barrier underlayment.
+Using a notched trowel, spread thinset mortar directly on a plywood subfloor, and then fasten anti-fracture membrane with 1.25-inch screws.
 These steps help decrease any space between the two surfaces that can lead to water seepage or cracks in the tiling, thereby damaging the overall integrity of the area.The substrate is the foundational base that you will cover with marble tile.
 Remove any excess dirt with a nylon or iron brush, straighten out all the uneven areas and fill any cracks.
 You want the substrate to be as smooth and clean as possible before attaching the tiles.

 Once the surface is as clean and smooth as you can get it, you will need to identify the proper starting point with guidelines to assist in a straight and symmetrical layout.
 You want to install the tiles from the center point of the room so that they radiate outward instead of abruptly going from one wall to the next.
 Find the midway point of two opposite walls, draw a chalk line to connect them and then measure the center of that line and use a T-square to make an intersecting chalk path to the other two opposite walls.
 Doing this will indicate the center of the room while also dividing it into four neat quadrants.

 Each manufacturer has specific instructions for mixing their mortar, so be sure to closely adhere to those rules.
 There’s no need to mix all the mortar immediately, so only make a small amount and then continue making more as you need it.